Page content

 • No account will be taken of anticipated or future potential impact – nor impact that occurred outside the assessment period.

-How many Impact Case Studies did my Unit of Assessment need to submit?
+How many Impact Case Studies will my Unit of Assessment need to submit?

 2